mardix/litestate/readme.md

 # reStated

-A state management with mutators.
+A state management with mutators, following the Flux pattern

 ### Features
 - Mutators